jontromanab/sq_grasp/sq_fitting/README.md

 To fit the superquadric model to a point cloud data, distance *d* from the points to the function *f(a,x,y,z)* must be minimized  in terms of radial distance *||OP||*

 ![eq2](https://cloud.githubusercontent.com/assets/3790876/24290336/3526a5d4-104a-11e7-91fe-19322148df95.png)

+### How to run??

+To fit superquadrics on objects, first setup the launch file.
+Setup the cloud_topic